Mostane History, Family Crest & Coats of Arms

 The surname Mostane was first found in Flintshire (Welsh: Sir y Fflint), a historic county, created after the defeat of the Welsh Kingdom of Gwynedd in 1284, and located in north-east Wales, where they were descended from one of the fifteen noble tribes of Wales.
 In the 12th century they were Lords of the Manor of Mostyn, seated at Mostyn Hall.
 At the taking of the Domesday Book in 1086 Mostyn, was held by Robert of Rhuddlan from whom they may also be conjecturally descended.
 Another branch of the family was found in Moston, Cheshire.
 "The manor, in old records "Moreston," was given about 1125 to the convent of St. Werburgh, under which an estate was held here by a family who took their name from the township."

 Early History of the Mostane family

-Another 223 words (16 lines of text) covering the years 1925, 1567, 1642, 1621 and 1622 are included under the topic Early Mostane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mostane research.
+Another 112 words (8 lines of text) covering the years 1925, 1567, 1642, 1621 and 1622 are included under the topic Early Mostane History in all our PDF Extended History products and printed products wherever possible.

 Mostane Spelling Variations